adamtigre/celo-tutorial/README.md

 ```
 We create a struct and name it Bond.
 Struct is a complex data type in Solidity that let you create a single variable that can hold many data type at the same time.
 Let me break down what the variables of the struct do.

-- id - unique identifier of the bond
+- `id` - unique identifier of the bond
-- name - string to describe what the bond is all about
+- `name` - string to describe what the bond is all about
-- amount - amount the other party is expected to pay. the platform get's 10% as a fee
+- `amount` - amount the other party is expected to pay. the platform get's 10% as a fee
-- creator - the address that creates the bond
+- `creator` - the address that creates the bond
-- parties - addresses of the creator and the second party involved
+- `parties` - addresses of the creator and the second party involved
-- confirmations - evidence of both parties confirming the deal is completed
+- `confirmations` - evidence of both parties confirming the deal is completed
-- signed - if a deal is signed or not
+- `signed` - if a deal is signed or not
-- validated - if a deal is validated by an admin
+- `validated` - if a deal is validated by an admin
-- completed - if a deal is completed and both parties are satisfied
+- `completed` - if a deal is completed and both parties are satisfied

-so that is for the struct of our contract. next is to create the variables to keep track of some data inside the contract.
+so that is it for the struct of our contract. next is to create the variables to keep track of some data inside the contract.

 ```solidity
  uint256 ids;